Land of Mine Is An Intense Must See Movie

 I dig history.
 I dig movies.
 I dig movies about history.
 I TOTALLY dig Land of Mine.
 Land of Mine was nominated for Best Foreign Film at the 2017 Oscars, which is how I found out about it.
-Here, here USC the trailer:
+Otherwise I would have never spotted it.
+Anyway, check it out – have a trailer:

 Land of Mine is a completely different take on World War II.
 Like, upends everything we know and love about the genre.
 Totally.
 First, a question, have you ever watched a World War II film told with Nazis as the protagonist?
 No. Of course not.
 Wait, was Das Boot?
 Yeah, but that movie was no good! hahahah.
 Ok, so I should know when to stop when I’m ahead.
 But Land of Mine is totally told from the perspective of young teenage German soldiers after the war.
 How can that even be a thing?
 But it totally is.